z-esmaily/Spawn_Gradient_Descent/README.md

 ### Findings
 <p align="justify">
 The spawning step improves exploration during optimization, enabling more effective exploitation in subsequent SGD steps.
-An alternative version of our optimizer, **spawngdMS**, introduces more frequent spawning steps relative to SGD steps.
+An alternative version of our optimizer, <b>spawngdMS</b>, introduces more frequent spawning steps relative to SGD steps.
 This version, along with the standard SpGD, can be found in the *optimizers* folder.
 </p>

 ### Results
 SpGD demonstrates remarkable improvements in both convergence speed and accuracy:
 - **CIFAR-10**: Achieved 85% accuracy on DenseNet-19 after only 28 epochs.